What if I need to change my appointment?

 - Outpatient appointments

-Day care is for patients who need more prolonged treatment or investigations than outpatients, but who do not need to stay in the hospital overnight.
+Day case is for patients who need more longer treatment and/or investigations than outpatients, but does not need to stay in the hospital overnight.

 - Inpatient admissions

 Inpatients are individuals whose treatment requires overnight stays in hospital.
-You might be admitted to hospital for planned treatment or, if you have become unwell at home, you might need to be admitted to hospital as an emergency.
+Patients might need to be admitted to hospital for planned treatment and or emergency cases that needs further observation and investigations.

 How do I find my way around?

-Signage are in key areas around the hospitals, also patient services employees are going to help you find your way around.
+Signage are in key areas around the FMC, also patient services are available to help patients find their way around.

 How will my treatment be planned?